-Discovering how to make leaf mould might not be at the top of your list when it comes to enjoyable ways to spend time in the garden, but in its own way it can be a rewarding pastime – honestly!
-That thick layer of autumn leaves covering your lawn, flowerbeds and paths needs to be swept up anyway as it will smother grass, encourage mould on plants, and is a haven for slugs and snails.
-So when you clear up the leaves why not store them in a bin or bin bag where they will break down into a wonderful humus-rich soil conditioner called leaf mould that you can use all around the garden.
+That thick layer of fallen leaves covering your lawn, flowerbeds and paths needs to be swept up anyway.
+Otherwise, it will smother grass, encourage mould on plants, is slippery underfoot, and is a haven for slugs and snails.
+But, instead of chucking the spent leaves on the compost heap or disposing of them another way, why not store them in a bin bag or leaf mould bin?
+This will allow them to break down into the wonderful humus-rich soil conditioner known as leaf mould, that you can use all around the garden.

 What is leaf mould?